riccardoserraino/Insect_Classifier/README.md

 YOLOv11-based pipeline for real-time insect detection.
 Detects **bee, butterfly, ladybug, and text regions**.
 When text is detected, an OCR module (EasyOCR) is triggered to extract and classify the insect name.
+P.S.: Text reading logic was not needed during competition due to rule changes.

 ---